 Former Representative for North Carolina’s 3rd District

-Barringer, a Whig, was the representative for North Carolina's 3rd congressional district from 1847 to 1849.
+Barringer was the representative for North Carolina’s 3rd congressional district and was a Whig.
+He served from 1847 to 1849.

 From Dec 1843 to Mar 1849, Barringer missed 283 of 1,717 roll call votes, which is 16.5%.
 This is better than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.